rhbvkleef/AEViewer/readme.md

 We are currently aware of a few vulnerabilities on the in-game end of this project.
 We are working out a fix (which is likely going to involve a separate mod).
 Before deploying on public servers, please await this.

+If you find any critical security vulnerabilities that directly affect the security of either the "official" production server or anyone specific in person.
+Please notify me immediately so it can be fixed as fast as possible.

 ## License

 AE Viewer is licensed under LGPL (Lesser general public license) V3.0.
 It basically means you are free to do anything you want.